Banging Toolbox

 1. Always perform a safety check before using your grinder.

 Make sure that the grinder is set securely on your workbench to reduce vibrations.
-The tool rest should also be set securely, with about 1/8” of space between the edge of the tool rest and the grinding wheel.
+The tool rest should be set securely, with about 1/8” of space between the edge of the tool rest and the grinding wheel.

 This space should be free of debris at all times, and you should have enough space to push the object to be sharpened back and forth.